 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
 One way to determine what size you should get is to take your total floor area and multiply it by the height of your home’s ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you review your options.

-- Budget—There are initial fees when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
-There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.
+- Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also recognize how much money will go into operation and maintenance.
+There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.

 Every home and family is different.
-Our experts at Rolf Griffin Service Experts can offer you a home health report to help you pick which humidifier is best for your home.
+Our experts at Rolf Griffin Service Experts can provide you with a home health report to help you pick which humidifier is appropriate for your home.
 And our assessment will confirm you are getting the best solution to fit your existing HVAC system.
-We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
-Call us at 260-557-1275 or check out our online scheduler to make an appointment.
+We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
+Give us a call at 260-557-1275 or visit our online scheduler to make an appointment.